Cli98/Urban-invasive-species/README.md

 # Urban-invasive-species
 Code for "Detecting Plant Invasion in Urban Parks with Aerial Image Time Series and Residual Neural Network".
-The paper has been accepted to remotesensing journel on Oct 22 2020.
+The paper has been accepted to remote sensing journal on Oct 22 2020.

 Background: